We’re dedicated to providing you with a service that meets your needs. Your satisfaction is our priority.

 Mr. G. reserved a hotel room online and made a payment with his Mastercard credit card on the hotel booking company's website.
 He completed the transaction but did not receive any confirmation.
 He then decided to make a reservation at another hotel.
 When he received his credit card statement, Mr. G. realized that he was charged for the first transaction without ever staying at the hotel in question.
 He contested the $476.27 transaction, which Mastercard determined resulted from the client making a mistake when he entered his email address on the website.
 After determining that the merchant had met their obligations, Mastercard had no recourse in this matter and refused to refund Mr. G.

-The Ombudsman determined that Mr. G. made a second reservation without first checking whether the first one had gone through.
+The Client Complaint Appeal Office determined that Mr. G. made a second reservation without first checking whether the first one had gone through.
 The credit card agreement specifies that Mastercard cannot be held responsible further to a dispute between a client and a merchant.
-Moreover, the Ombudsman cannot make a merchant refund a client and cannot act as mediator between these two parties.
-Finally, the Ombudsman's mandate only covers the products and services provided by the Bank.
+Moreover, the Client Complaint Appeal office cannot make a merchant refund a client and cannot act as mediator between these two parties.
+Finally, the Office's mandate only covers the products and services provided by the Bank.